ismaproco/phantom-scripts/README.md

 ## TODO

+- show animation while the url is being processed.
+- make the image height to keep the aspect ratio.
+- create build for simple deployment.

+## DONE
 - Add the calls to the html to validate the url and recaptcha validity
 - include img url as the result of the recaptcha resolve

-## DONE
 - Added url validation to the koa's middleware
 - Create koa's middleware to use the phantom class for image generation (connectors/koa-url2img.js)
 - Created script for the image creation from url using phantom native node module